Version2beta/talks/abstracts/why_be_functional.md

 Bio:

 Rob Martin is an engineering manager at OC Tanner Company in Salt Lake City, Utah.
-He has taught functional programming workshops in the United States, Great Britain, and Poland.
-He has a special interest in building teams of functional programmers that productively includes junior developers, and specializes in teaching functional programming to new developers.
+He uses Elixir and mob programming to teach functional programming concepts in workshops in the US and Europe, and has a special interest in building teams of functional programmers that productively includes junior developers.

 Additional information: